 For some, it comes easy to talk about themselves.
 For me though, I am usually at a loss to describe myself.
-Usually, I come up with something paltry like, ‘I am an Environmental Engineer’ or perhaps something more grandiose like, ‘I work for the Government’.
+Usually, I come up with something paltry like, ‘I am an Environmental Engineer’ or perhaps something more grandiose like, ‘I work to solve the Climate Crisis’.
 To show off, I also sometimes say, ‘I am a musician’ or ‘an artist’.
 To friends who know me best, they say ‘I am an anachronistic philosopher’ or an ‘adept actor very deft at reflecting situations and people’.
-To my detractors, I am a ‘a vile fox worthy of the deepest contempt’.
+To my detractors, I am ‘a vile fox worthy of the deepest contempt’.
 To students, ‘An inspirational teacher’.
 But I know, as perhaps do some among them, that these are all facets of me and yet, strangely, elude capturing who I am and what echoes in the deepest chambers of my inner temple.

 I aim to use this blog to document and share what I have learned on this wondrous vacillating journey of life.
-This blog, as you will notice, has two sections – one called ‘Inner Reflections’ which will deal with my thoughts on all that aids or obstructs the inner development.
-I would like to deal with matters on spiritual growth, personality development, dealing with inner conflicts and to some extent contemporary psychology.
+This blog, as you will notice, has two sections – one called ‘Inner Reflections’ which will deal with my thoughts on all that aids or obstructs inner development.
+I would like to deal with matters of spiritual growth, personality development, dealing with inner conflicts, and to some extent contemporary psychology.
 I am no scientist or scholar in these realms and my writings merely stem from my observation of life and the impact of its charade on my mind.
 The second section, known as ‘Outer Expressions’ is a section that documents my observations on nature (which includes but not limited to birds, landscapes and plants), on music (of which I am a diligent pupil) and business strategy (which is something I enjoy thinking about).
-This is why, perhaps this can be a little eclectic and difficult for people to digest.
-However, before it starts getting to messy, I will consider making separate sections for each of these topics based on the frequency and volume of posts.
+This is why perhaps this can be a little eclectic and difficult for people to digest.
+However, before it starts getting too messy, I will consider making separate sections for each of these topics based on the frequency and volume of posts.